Asexual Reproduction In Animals: Examples, Advantages, Disadvantages

 Binary Fission

-It is defined as the mode of asexual reproduction.
+Binary Fission is defined as a mode of asexual reproduction.
 In this type of reproduction, the entire body of the amoeba divides into her two daughter cells with the help of mitosis.
 This is an even split.
-Her two divisions exist here.
+Two divisions exist here.
 One is the nuclear division called karyokinesis and the other is the cytoplasmic division called karyokinesis called cytokinesis.

 When fission occurs through the longitudinal plane this type of fission is called longitudinal binary fission.